pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 > An alternate `renderPropertyValueEdit` is used when editing the object.

+# JSON & REST

+Woko is RPC-friendly.
+Everything that you do when you're logged in as a developer can be done via REST-like calls.

+## RPC Resolutions & RPC Interceptor

+Any Resolution Facet can return a special Resolution, called RpcResolution.
+This one tells Woko that the returned content is to be consumed by another app, and that the request is actually a "Remote Procedure Call", and not an HTML page to be rendered.

+TODO : explain RpcInterceptor (isRpc=true), validation errors conversion, and RpcResolution.

 # Localization

 In Woko, all the strings required by the application must be written in application.properties file.
 This file is generated when you run `woko init`.